 The accomplishment of these aims should lead to an increased number of publications, fundraising, research collaboration, academic exchanges, knowledge translation, strategic alliances with national and international agencies, and assistance in prevention and control programs related to environmental health problems, led by members of ISEE Africa Chapter.

-The Africa Chapter includes all 53 Africa countries currently corresponding to those of African Union and United Nations.
+The Africa Chapter includes all 47 countries that correspond to the WHO African Region.
 Members of the ISEE Africa Chapter will be classified in the following categories:

 Executive Council of the Africa Chapter